Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 The Ramaroshan municipal government is trying a few tactics to end the practice of menstrual isolation.
 Vice chairperson Saraswati Rawal says they'll refuse to issue birth certificates, for example, for children in families that practice chaupadi.

 Krishna Bhakta Pokhrel is a parliamentarian involved with drafting the anti-chaupadi measure that went into effect in August.
-Pokhrel told NPR that several municipalities are considering the withholding of government services processed at the municipal level like citizenship documentation and social security registration.
+Pokhrel told NPR that several municipalities are considering the withholding of government services processed at the municipal level, like citizenship documentation and social security registration.

-Of course, families can simply lie about whether they practicing chaupadi.
+Of course, families can simply lie about whether they practice chaupadi.

 The campaign with the shamans has inspired a group of women activists in Ramaroshan to push back.

-"Men and women are equal, their blood is the same.
+"Men and women are equal.
+Their blood is the same.
 They can live happily together," the women sang at a demonstration when NPR visited their village in March.
 Clad in a bright blue and pink sari like the rest of the group, their leader, Ganga Devi Saud, says that women can show how nothing bad will happen if they abandon the practice.

-At the Nepal Fertility Care Center in Kathmandu, executive director Pema Lhaki wants to help more women and girls decide whether or not to stop.
+At the Nepal Fertility Care Center in Kathmandu, executive director Pema Lhaki wants to help more women and girls decide whether to stop.

 Lhaki co-authored a study published in February in the journal Global Public Health.
 It found that only around a quarter of nearly 700 women and girls surveyed in Nepal knew menstruation was "to prepare for pregnancy."
 More than half thought it was to release impure blood.

-The Center has teamed up with other organizations and the government of Nepal to improve reproductive education in schools so students understand that menstruation is a normal biological process — not a curse or form of a spiritual pollution.
+The center has teamed up with other organizations and the government of Nepal to improve reproductive education in schools so students understand that menstruation is a normal biological process — not a curse or form of spiritual pollution.

-In the village of Masthamandu, a younger generation of women have come up with their own way to stay safe without disrupting the social order.
-Aishwarya Kunwar, 24, is finishing up a prenatal session with a health-care worker.
+In the village of Masthamandu, women of a younger generation have come up with their own way to stay safe without disrupting the social order.
+Aishwarya Kunwar, 24, is finishing up a prenatal session with a health care worker.
 At nine months pregnant, she doesn't have to worry about periods right now, but she and other women have pretended that they'd received hormonal birth control injections and told their in-laws that as a result, they would not menstruate.

 Kunwar says their husbands know about and support their deception.